The different ways to charge a battery

 I also have purchased the smaller Universal Charger, which refurbishes all types of batteries.
 I started the large battery project with it, but because it was intended for smaller batteries I thought I should use the industrial types to speed up the process.

-The Universal charger has given new life to many automotive batteries, as long as the cells have not swelled too much from winter freezing.
-In my collection I have many 10+ year old refurbished batteries: 26 were 7V Prius "BAD" NiMH modules that I got online, which are ~20 years old.
+The Universal charger has given new life to my collection of automotive batteries, as long as the cells have not swelled too much from winter freezing.
+I have dozens of 10+ year old refurbished batteries: 26 were 7V Prius "BAD" NiMH modules that I got online, which are ~20 years old.

 I accidently revived a Lithium razor battery thinking it was NiMH, which is not recommended, however, the charger was very effective nonetheless.